Information for students and guests

 - Students shake hands with the Chancellor and then proceed to the other side of the stage

-- Students collect certificate from their Head of Department before leaving the stage
+- Students collect certificate from the Associate Dean for Teaching before leaving the stage

 - Students return to their seats